Le Divorce

-Le Divorce is a 2003 romantic comedy-drama film directed by James Ivory from a screenplay by Ruth Prawer Jhabvala and Ivory, based on the 1997 novel of the same name by Diane Johnson.
+Le Divorce is a 2003 romantic comedy-drama film directed by James Ivory from a screenplay by Ruth Prawer Jhabvala and Ivory, based on the 1997 novel of the same name by Diane Johnson starring Kate Hudson and Naomi Watts.

+Le Divorce was released by Fox Searchlight Pictures on August 8, 2003 in the United States, and by UGC Fox Distribution on October 8, 2003 in France.
+The film received mixed reviews from critics and grossed $13 million.

 Plot

 Isabel Walker travels to Paris to visit her sister Roxy, a poet who lives with her husband, Frenchman Charles-Henri de Persand, and their young daughter, Gennie.
 Roxy is pregnant, but her husband has just walked out on her without explanation.
 Isabel discovers that he has a mistress, a Russian woman named Magda Tellman, whom he intends to marry after securing a divorce from Roxy.
 Roxy refuses to divorce him.

 Roxy is also in possession of a painting of Saint Ursula by Georges de La Tour; the painting belongs to the Walker family, but due to her marriage to Charles-Henri and French community property laws, the ownership is disputed between the two families.
 The Louvre deems the painting worthless and concludes that it is not a real La Tour.
 However, the J. Paul Getty Museum takes an interest in the painting and its curator believes that the painting was done by La Tour himself.

 Paris-based American author Olivia Pace, a friend of Roxy's, offers Isabel a job.
 Isabel also meets Yves, Olivia's protégé, and they begin dating.
 The sisters visit Charles-Henri's family's country home for Sunday brunch, where Isabel meets Charles-Henri's mother Suzanne and her handsome middle-aged brother, Edgar Cosset.
 Isabel is attracted to the older, wealthy and married Edgar and they begin an affair, although Isabel continues to string Yves along.
 Edgar begins to send Isabel various gifts, including an expensive red Kelly bag by Hermès, which Isabel carries with her at all times.
 During a visit to Isabel, Suzanne discovers the Kelly bag, after which she realizes that Edgar is having an affair with Isabel.

 Charles-Henri maintains a blasé attitude about his infidelity and insists on a divorce.
 He also hopes to benefit from the French community property laws in the divorce, especially with regard to the La Tour painting.
 His mistress Magda is married to a man named Tellman, who begins to stalk and harass Isabel and Roxy, believing the latter to be responsible for his wife's desertion.
 Charles-Henri's cruelty and insensitivity take their toll on Roxy, and she attempts suicide in late pregnancy.
 She survives and is supported by Isabel and her lawyer Bertram.